woodnsec/IoT-Forensics/milestone-2.md

 **Published In:** Journal of Forensic Sciences
 **Proposed Framework (summary):** This paper aims at creating a standardized and formalized process of digital forensics.
 There are five general classes in the model.
 Readiness processes, an optional process that works to ensure the company is prepared for forensic investigations, should they need to conduct them.
 Initialization processes, focused on incident detection, first response, and planning for the digital investigation.
 Acquisitive processes, focused on the physical scene and collecting the digital evidence.
 Investigative processes,  which focuses on the actual investigation and the tasks that need to be conducted.
 The last class of processes is the concurrent processes, which the authors describe as novel.
 These processes should be conducted throughout the entire investigation, such as obtaining authorization, documentation, managing information flow, preserving the chain of custody and so on.
 Each process class is broken down further into processes and tasks that need to be done.
 The paper includes a flow chart to show the relationship between these processes and how the output of each process should flow into the input of the next.
 Some of these processes, such as those in the readiness process class, as iterative so that they can be returned to if needed (i.e. assessment of implementation shows changes are needed, so the company may need to re-define or re-plan their handling of potential digital evidence).
 The paper gives great detail to each process class and the processes within while also ensuring the model is abstract so it can be fitted as needed.
 **Notes:** This paper gives a very detailed process model for digital investigations.
 It is written in abstract terms so that it could be applied to many different situations, including IoT.
 As one of the more recent papers listed, I think it is a good framework to use as a model going forward in our project.
 In addition, the authors seem to be pushing for standardization using this model, which just adds more weight to the importance of this model.

+1. **ACPO Good Practice Guide for Digital Evidence**
+**Authors:** The Association of Chief Police Officers
+**Date Published:** March 2012
+**Principles (summary):** The ACPO Guidelines consist of four principles that are fundamental to any forensic investigation.
+The principles are listed below.
+- **Principle 1:** No action taken by law enforcement agencies, persons employed within those agencies or their agents should change data which may subsequently be relied upon in court.
+- **Principle 2:** In circumstances where a person finds it necessary to access original data, that person must be competent to do so and be able to give evidence explaining the relevance and the implications of their actions.
+- **Principle 3:** An audit trail or other record of all processes applied to digital evidence should be created and preserved.
+An independent third party should be able to examine those processes and achieve the same result.
+- **Principle 4:** The person in charge of the investigation has overall responsibility for ensuring that the law and these principles are adhered to.
+**Notes:** The ACPO Guidelines were adopted by police forces in England, Wales and Northern Ireland.
+These principles provide guidance for any law enforcement entity that may have to deal with digital evidence.
+As a result, its recommendations provide an excellent baseline for any forensic framework.
+We can judge the efficacy of any frameworks we research by analyzing how well they comply with the ACPO guidelines, specifically the principles.

 ## Outcomes
 ##### We have accomplished the following activities: